commercialhaskell/stack/README.md

 - ./wai-conduit
 - ./mime-types
 - ./auto-update

-# Version numbers are required for extra-deps
-extra-deps:
-- fast-logger-2.3.1
-- wai-logger-2.2.4
 ```

 Here's a list of open source stack.yaml files for reference and examples of